zx80/flask-simple-auth/docs/TUTORIAL.md

 FSA_AUTH_DEFAULT = "token"  # default authentication scheme
 ```

-And update route definitions to require some other scheme when needed with
+Then update route definitions to require some other scheme when needed with
 parameter `auth="param"`, `auth="basic"`, `auth="password"` for both, or
 `auth="none"` for open routes.